cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/workflows.rst

 In addition to passing the control flow from one node to the next, a **workflow token** is passed, available to each of the programs in the workflow.
 This allows programs to:

-- pass custom data (such as metrics, a status, or an error code) from one program in the workflow to subsequent programs;
+- pass custom data (such as a counter, a status, or an error code) from one program in the workflow to subsequent programs;
 - query and set the data in the token;
 - fetch the data from the token which was set by a specific node; and